Lux Christian Academy: Policies & Handbook

 -

-Flat Mary Jane shoes with strap
+Flat Mary Jane shoes with a strap

 -